colson89/ambulance-planning/replit.md

 ## Overview

-The Ambulance Planning System is a web-based shift scheduling application designed for emergency medical services, specifically for managing 8 ambulance stations and 119 users.
-Built with React, TypeScript, Express, and PostgreSQL, its primary purpose is to streamline shift planning, scheduling, and operational management.
-The system offers multi-station support, automated schedule generation, user preference management, holiday and weekday configurations, calendar integration, and comprehensive reporting, aiming to provide a robust and user-friendly platform for efficient daily operations.
+The Ambulance Planning System is a web-based shift scheduling application for emergency medical services, managing 8 ambulance stations and 119 users.
+Built with React, TypeScript, Express, and PostgreSQL, it streamlines shift planning, scheduling, and operational management.
+Key capabilities include multi-station support, automated schedule generation, user preference management, holiday/weekday configurations, calendar integration, and comprehensive reporting.
+The system aims to be a robust and user-friendly platform for efficient daily operations, enhancing overall service delivery and reducing administrative overhead.

 ## User Preferences